4th Brigade Combat Team, 1st Armored Division (United States): Insignia

-Soldiers assigned to the brigade wear the shoulder sleeve insignia of the 1st Armored Division.
-Each brigade within the 1st Armored Division has created their own unique insignia in relation to their brigade nickname.
-The 4th Brigade's nickname is "The Highlander Brigade" and for that reason the 1st Armored Division Shoulder Sleeve insignia bearing the Arabic numeral 4 below the cannon and track symbols.
+Soldiers assigned to the brigade wore the shoulder sleeve insignia of the 1st Armored Division.
+Each brigade within the 1st Armored Division created their own unique insignia in relation to their brigade nickname.
+The 4th Brigade's nickname was "The Highlander Brigade" and for that reason the 1st Armored Division Shoulder Sleeve insignia bearing the Arabic numeral 4 below the cannon and track symbols.
 The 4 is green, reminiscent of the second color of the Armor branch displayed on armor unit guidons.
 The shoulder sleeve insignia is that super imposed onto two crossed Scottish broadsword, weapons commonly associated with the highlands of Scotland.

-The unit's nickname "Highlander" alludes to the West Texas highlands--Franklin Mountains (Texas)—surrounding Fort Bliss.
+The unit's nickname "Highlander" alluded to the West Texas highlands--Franklin Mountains (Texas)—surrounding Fort Bliss.
 Additionally, this is a historical reference to the 1st Armored Division's participation in campaigns across the North Apennine Mountains during World War II.

 Unit history

 4th BCT was organized in 2005 at Fort Bliss, Texas.
 It was originally part of the 1st Cavalry Division.
 The brigade reflagged to the 1st Armored Division on 4 March 2008.
 The first commander of the Highlander Brigade was Colonel Stephen Twitty.
-The unit is the first brigade combat team to be activated at Fort Bliss from the 1st Armored Division.
-The division will relocate to Fort Bliss in 2012 as a result of Base Realignment and Closure, 2005.
+The unit was the first brigade combat team to be activated at Fort Bliss from the 1st Armored Division.
+The division relocated to Fort Bliss in 2012 as a result of Base Realignment and Closure, 2005.
+On 25 June 2013, Army force restructuring plans were announced.
+As part of the plan, the division deactivated its 3rd Brigade Combat Team following its 2014 deployment to Afghanistan.
+The 4th BCT was reflagged as the 3rd Brigade Combat Team "Bulldog" in April 2015.

 Operation Iraqi Freedom

 The entire brigade deployed to the Iraq War in May 2009.
 The brigade was to be the proof of principle unit for the Advise and Assist Brigade concept also known as Brigade Combat Team-Stability (BCT-S/BCT-A).
-The 4th BCT, 1AD will focus on security force assistance during the deployment.
-The unit was planned to operate in the Southern Iraqi provinces of Al Muthanna, Dhi Qar, and Maysan.
+The 4th BCT, 1AD focused on security force assistance during the deployment.
+The unit operated in the Southern Iraqi provinces of Al Muthanna, Dhi Qar, and Maysan under Multinational Division, South (MND-S).